Eric Barton

-Eric Barton (born September 29, 1977) is a former American football linebacker who played for twelve seasons in the National Football League (NFL).
-He played college football at Maryland before he was drafted by the Oakland Raiders in the fifth round of the 1999 NFL Draft.
+Eric Barton (born September 29, 1977) is an American former professional football player who was a linebacker for 12 seasons in the National Football League (NFL).
+He played college football for the Maryland Terrapins before he was selected by the Oakland Raiders in the fifth round of the 1999 NFL draft.
 He played for the Raiders from 1999 to 2003, the New York Jets from 2004 to 2008, and the Cleveland Browns from 2009 to 2010.

-Early years
+Early life

 Barton went to Thomas A. Edison High School (Fairfax County, Virginia) in Alexandria, Virginia.
+He earned All-American honors from the National Recruiting Advisor and an All-Atlantic Coast recognition from Blue Chip Illustrated Magazine and was rated 10th-best football player in Virginia by Super Prep Magazine as a senior.

 College career

 Barton attended the University of Maryland where he majored in criminology and criminal justice.
-Barton Earned All-American honors from the National Recruiting Advisor and an All-Atlantic Coast recognition from Blue Chip Illustrated Magazine and was rated 10th-best football player in Virginia by Super Prep Magazine as a senior at Edison High School in Alexandria, Virginia.
 He recorded more than 100 tackles as a sophomore, junior and senior at Maryland, which helped land him fourth on the career tackles list.
 He also led the ACC in solo tackles as junior and senior.
 He was an All-ACC first-team selection as senior and led conference in total tackles (159) and average tackles per game (14.5).

 Professional career

 Oakland Raiders

-Barton was selected by the Oakland Raiders in the fifth round (146th overall) of the 1999 NFL Draft.
+Barton was selected by the Oakland Raiders in the fifth round (146th overall) of the 1999 NFL draft.

 He saw action in all of his 16 games in the 1999 NFL season, making three starts and finishing with 29 tackles and two sacks.
 He recorded a sack in the first play of his first NFL start and finished with, a team-high, eight tackles in Week 15 vs. Tampa Bay Buccaneers.
 He started and tallied 13 tackles at LB in Super Bowl XXXVII in a loss to the Buccaneers.
 He led the team for the ninth time on the season with a nine-tackle performance vs. the Kansas City Chiefs in the season finale.